IDMNYU/IdeationPrototyping_LadyK/Midterm.md

 	- [Stakeholder Map](StakeholderMaps.md) and miro boards
 	- Moodboard (See slides in Slack)
 	- Timeline of the problem/situation/challenge and surrounding events
-	* Personas of 2 people who experience this issue